A Long Exact Sequence in Symmetry Breaking: order parameter constraints, defect anomaly-matching, and higher Berry phases: Examples

 We can also compute the SBLES associated with breaking of a time reversal symmetry by a single real order parameter transforming in the sign representation.
 This turns out to be more interesting, since we no longer have a Smith isomorphism, and ${\rm Ind}_\sigma$ may be nonzero.
+There is a similar identification of the group over the sphere as $\Omega^D_{\bZ/2,SO,\sigma}(S(\sigma)) = \Omega^D_{SO}$.

 Consider for example the 3rd to 4th rows.
 We have the sequence

 The generator of the first nonzero group is the $S(\sigma) \cong S^0$-family with an $E_8$ phase \cite{Lu_2012} at one point (the generator of $\Omega^3_{SO} \cong \bZ$), and its inverse phase at the other point.
 To compute the index map, we study a domain wall between the $E_8$ and its inverse, which with the standard boundary conditions has chiral modes with $c_L = 16$, $c_R = 0$.
 The induced unitary $\bZ/2$ symmetry is anomaly-free, since $k = 0$ mod 8 of the modes are charged.
 This theory represents the anomaly $(2,0) \in \bZ \oplus \bZ/2 \cong \Omega^3_{\bZ/2,SO}$.